 You must account for and report this sale on your tax return.
 You have indicated that you received a Form 1099-B, Proceeds From Broker and Barter Exchange Transactions.
-You must report all 1099-B transactions on Schedule D (Form 1040), Capital Gains and Losses and you may need to use Form 8949, Sales and Other Dispositions of Capital Assets.
+You must report all 1099-B transactions on Schedule D (Form 1040 or 1040-SR), Capital Gains and Losses and you may need to use Form 8949, Sales and Other Dispositions of Capital Assets.
 This is true even if there's no net capital gain subject to tax.

 You must first determine if you meet the holding period.
 You meet the holding period requirement if you don't sell the stock until the end of the:

 - The 1-year period after the stock was transferred to you, and

 - The 2-year period after the option was granted.

 If you meet the holding period requirement:

 - You can generally treat the sale of stock as giving rise to capital gain or loss.
 You may have ordinary income if the option price was below the stock's fair market value (FMV) at the time the option was granted.